Creek National Capitol: History

 In 1919 the City of Okmulgee purchased the Creek Council House and its grounds for $100,000, under the supervision of the Department of the Interior.
 The sale proceeds were deposited in the U.S. Treasury in the name of the tribe.
 In the 1920s the City of Okmulgee heard proposals for the Council House either to be torn down or adapted as a private hotel.
 This redevelopment was ended after popular entertainer Will Rogers (Cherokee) visited the city and called for the Council House to be preserved, appealing to supporters of this view.

 On April 24, 1923, activists founded the Creek Indian Memorial Association (CIMA) to protect the historical monuments of the Muscogee tribe.
 In 1934 the Oklahoma Indian Welfare Act was passed to help the tribes regain their sovereign status.
 (This was during the administration of President Franklin D. Roosevelt, when federal legislation had authorized tribes to restore self-government.)
 From the 1930s into 1960s, the City of Okmulgee used the Creek Council House variously as a sheriff's office, a Boy Scout meeting room, and a YMCA.

 In 1961 the Council House and the grounds around it were listed on the National Register of Historic Places; it was designated as a National Historic Landmark, of great significance.
 In 1970 Congress passed legislation authorizing the Five Tribes to democratically elect their chiefs.

 In 1971 the Muscogee (Creek) Nation elected Claude Cox as chief.
 In 1979 the Muscogee (Creek) Nation adopted a new constitution to replace the one from 1867, and established a representative self-government.
 The tribal government was restructured to have executive, legislative, and judicial branches.
-They also created departments for education and health were created.
+They also created departments for education and health.
 As they reorganized, they identified land for sites for construction of tribal governmental buildings.

 In 1989 the CIMA raised $1 million to restore the Creek Council House for use as a museum.
 They gained non-profit, 501-C-3 tax exempt status for their organization and such use.
 In 1992 the restoration of the Council House was completed, and the building was opened as a history museum of the Muscogee Nation.

 In 1993 the Creek Council House Museum received the National Preservation Honor Award from the National Trust for Historic Preservation for this restoration.
 In 1997 the City of Okmulgee agreed to pay the CIMA $149,650 annually to operate the museum.